aurickk/AutoForward-Vencord/README.md

 - Messages sent in the private channel itself are not forwarded (to prevent infinite loops).
 - If you send messages too fast before your previous autoforward message is processed, they will won't get autoforwarded.
+- There is a noticible latency when using auto forward because the message/file needs to be loaded and processed in the middleman channel before it is forwarded to the destination.